DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/metricserver.md

 - An accurate source of resource usage metrics
 - Horizontal autoscaling based on other resources than CPU/Memory

-For unsupported use cases, check out full monitoring solutions like Prometheus.
+For unsupported use cases, check out full monitoring solutions like Prometheus (also deployed by default within the BigBang [monitoring package](https://repo1.dso.mil/big-bang/product/packages/monitoring)).

 ### Deployment

-Since metrics server is prerequisite for a number of Kubernetes components (HPA, scheduler, kubectl top) it typically will run by default in all Kubernetes clusters.
-Metrics server initiates connections to nodes, due to security reasons (policy allows only connection in the opposite direction) so it has to run on user’s node.
+Since Metrics Server is prerequisite for a number of Kubernetes components (HPA, scheduler, kubectl top) it typically will run by default in most Kubernetes clusters.
+By default within a BigBang deployment, the enabled value is set to `auto`, which installs only if metrics API endpoint is not present.

-There will be only one instance of metrics server running in each cluster.

 ## Big Bang Touch Points